VK_AMDX_shader_enqueue.proposal

 Node payload members must be explicitly laid out with offset and array stride decorations, both in the input and output.

-• If the dispatched shader uses GLCompute or MeshEXT Execution Model, then it is allowed to not specify the input payload.
-In this case, the payload is defined implicitly as follows:
+GLComputeorMeshEXTExecution Model, then it is allowed to not specify the input payload.
+In this case, the payload is defined implicitly as follows:- If the

 Payloads are always read (including built-in values) according to the input payload definition - the output payload definition must have the same size as the expected input, but does not otherwise need to match.
 Applications must take care to ensure that values are where they expect them.